 3. Increase the number and quality of eggs that are ovulated: After 2 months of acupuncture, one IVF patient produced 15 healthy eggs that were extracted; that is nearly double her first IVF cycle when she produced 8 healthy eggs.

 Another patient, with a history of repeated miscarriage, was told by her infertility specialist that she could not use her own eggs to have a baby.
-It was his professional opinion that her eggs were too poor quality for her to get pregnant naturally and keep the child; she would have to do IVF with donor eggs.
+It was his professional opinion that her eggs were too poor quality for her to get pregnant naturally and keep the child.
+She would have to do IVF with donor eggs.
 After 3 months of acupuncture and herbal medicine from Dawn, she became pregnant naturally, had her son, and later got pregnant naturally again, with her second healthy child.

 4. Increase the chances of implantation: Acupuncture helps to increase circulation to the uterine wall, creating a more optimal lining condition.
 It also helps to relax the uterus, so that implantation is more likely.
 Often, in IVF, the embryo transfer process stimulates uterine contractions, which can make implantation difficult.
-Presumably, this is why studies find that acupuncture on the day of embryo transfer increases success rates significantly.
+Presumably this is why studies find that acupuncture on the day of embryo transfer increases success rates significantly.

-5. Increase the chances of a healthy, full-term pregnancy: Continued acupuncture treatment for at least the first 12 weeks of pregnancy is highly recommended to decrease chances of miscarriage.
+5. Increase the chances of a healthy, full-term pregnancy: Continued weekly acupuncture treatment for at least the first 12 weeks of pregnancy is highly recommended to decrease chances of miscarriage.
 It’s also useful for morning sickness, fatigue and mood swings.

 The journey to overcome infertility can be a very difficult one.
 Be sure that you are giving yourself every advantage.
 Whether you choose to receive ART or not, you can feel confident that including acupuncture in your plan will increase your chances of having the healthy, happy baby you want.